arturo-lang/pkgr.art/README.md

 Also: you don't have to add any description/documentation or anything like that.
 What will be extracted is exactly what you have in the repo - so, make sure everything is neat and tidy in there! 😉

+> [!TIP]
-And another detail: since Arturo's package manager is version-aware, in order for us to be able to actually use versions for the submitted packages, make sure each of your versions is actually a published "Release" with a proper tag (by proper, I'd say anything that is SemVer compatible, like: `0.0.2` or `v0.0.3` if you prefer that).
+> Since Arturo's package manager is version-aware, in order for us to be able to actually use versions for the submitted packages, make sure each of your versions is actually a published "Release" with a proper tag (by proper, I'd say anything that is SemVer compatible, like: `0.0.2` or `v0.0.3` if you prefer that).

 In any case, we're here to guide you through the whole process!
 Not to worry!